Video Conferencing Enterprise Solution

 Peak detection should be separately analyzed with permanently low bandwidth

-Visual changes should be smooth enough for not be noticed as much as possible.
+Visual changes should be smooth enough to keep it unnoticeable as much as possible.

 saving network behavior